 - Must be .40 caliber or larger for deer and .45 or larger for all other big game. #1 buckshot may be used for deer in muzzleloaders .60 caliber or larger

-- Have an ignition source that is either wheellock, flintlock, matchlock, or percussion (209 primers are legal)
+- Have an ignition source that is either wheellock, flintlock, matchlock, or percussion (primers designed to be used in modern cartridges are legal)

 - Have open, peep, or other open sight designs.
 Fiber optic open sights are legal.
 Telescopic sights or sights containing glass are prohibited